yashshah/swappa-price-alert/README.md

 # swappa-price-alert
 I wanted to buy an iPhone from the Swappa.
-Till the time, I check my mails for new listing, all the good phones were already gone.
+Most of the good phones were sold out by the time I used to check mails.
 So I created a mac notifier which will notify me as soon as new listing is posted on Swappa.
 It also tells me the price - so that I can act accordingly.
+I also added the condition for the listing to be shown only when it is under my price range.

 ##Installation